deletedcu/angular-demo/lectures/day-3/jasmine-and-tdd.md

 <!-- Half-mast -->

-Let's implement a method, `eat`, which reduces a dog's hunger level when invoked.
+Let's implement a method, `eat`, which decrements a dog's hunger level when invoked.
 How would we translate this specification into a Jasmine test?

 **dog.component.spec.ts**